Surrounded by a mostly evergreen maritime forest, the salt marsh reveals the arrival of spring in very subtle ways.

 As the marshes renew themselves, migrating birds such as loons, mergansers, and buffleheads are leaving the confines of our marsh habitat.
-Bald Eagles, having re-established their pair bonds and re-inhabited the nests they left a year ago, are seen in flight overhead or perched high on a tree or power pole.
+Bald Eagles, have re-established their pair bonds and re-inhabited the nests they left a year ago.
+They are seen in flight overhead or perched high on a tree or power pole.
 Their chicks are ready to fledge.
 Look for these, too, on nearby oyster shell banks.
 Especially in the morning, just as the sun rises, I’ve observed these magnificent raptors enjoying a fat fish or two.

 Osprey pairs are busy refurbishing their nests (like eagles, osprey return to the same nest year after year), laying one or two eggs, and patiently awaiting young chicks.

 And like the eagle and osprey, our other quintessential Lowcountry salt marsh birds are heron, egrets, white ibis, wood storks.
 They will be busy with nesting activities and scouring the mudflats for fish and crustaceans to feed their young.
 When not in the salt marsh, find them in trees overlooking the marsh.

 Dolphin, while residing in our waters year round enjoy warming waters, and become much more active.
 Usually, during this time, our resident population of dolphin is joined by migrants.
 The migrant dolphin spend the winter traveling the Eastern seaboard or inhabiting waters just off our coastline.
 Springtime observations of our Atlantic Bottlenose dolphin can be truly dynamic; as they play and eat and welcome offspring into the family.

 Get Outside and discover the arrival of spring in the salt marsh!